 What do these three have in common?

 They are all about structures, their relations and visualisation of these.
 They also show that architecture is found at different levels, it can be a simple class diagram or a large suite of services.
-The three examples are very different and this is one of the reasons it can be hard to define what software architecture exactly is.
-This is also the reason why the previous definitinos can be perceived as being broad, as they encompasses many different practices.
+The three examples are very different and this is one of the reasons it can be hard to define what software architecture exactly is and why it can seem "abstract".
+This is also the reason why the previous definitions can be perceived as being broad, as they encompass many different practices.

 Architectural drift and erosion

-Which is worse? both can make it hard to make changes, architectural drift is mostly about handling what is unknown and finding the true state of affairs.
-However architectural erosion can be hard to untangle and rewriting the code base takes time which can be very costly.
+Which is worse?
+Both can make it hard to make changes, architectural drift is mostly about handling what is unknown and finding the true state of affairs.
+Architectural erosion can be hard to untangle and rewriting the code base takes time which can be very costly.

 Wrapping it up

 I hope this post helped you understand software architecture better.
 As mentioned previously this post does not try to define what a good software architecture is or how you should design your system, it merely defines what software architecture is and aims to describe it with examples.
 I hope you enjoyed this post, please let me know what you think in the comments down below!

 Here are the two books previously mentioned in this post.
 The first is "Software Architecture in practice" which I used excessively when writing my master thesis on microservices: